 Keep your fit dialed in.
 Here’s a quick crash course:

 - If you’re wearing a classic blue or white dress shirt in a cotton fabric, a slim black or navy knit tie is the ultimate finishing touch.

 - Silk ties are another good, classic option – but beware the trap of always reaching for a predictable red silk tie.
 Like a certain political leader…

 - A slimmer, subtler tie – like a navy knit tie – makes it easier to ditch your jacket and roll up your sleeves – provided you’ve got the right fit.

 - If you’re wearing a dress shirt with a rougher fabric, such as a chambray dress shirt, a tie with a more substantial texture (like wool) will play off the shirt nicely.

 - You want to tie a knot that’s about the same proportion as your shirt collar.
-For more, check out this helpful video on how to tie the perfect tie.
+For more, check out the tie knots we suggest (you really only need to know these two).

 Of course, you’ll want to make sure your shirt plays nicely off your suit jacket or blazer.
 That means the suit jacket’s lapels are about the same width as your shirt collar (note how the width of James Bond’s collar matches his suit jacket lapels, for example).

 This is just the tip of the iceberg.
 There are plenty of variables in terms of accessories to match with dress shirts.
 But keep this in mind: It all starts with great fit.

 - Styling your dress shirt with everyday classics is easy if you start with the perfect fit